-Effective October 1, 2021, section 224-d was added to Article 8 of the New York State Labor Law establishing prevailing wage requirements for certain renewable energy systems.
+Effective October 1, 2021, §224-d was added to Article 8 of the Labor Law establishing prevailing wage requirements for certain renewable energy systems.

-A "covered renewable energy system," subject to the prevailing wage requirements of Section 220, meant a renewable energy system as defined in section 66-p of the Public Service Law with a capacity of greater than five megawatts alternating current and which involves the procurement of renewable energy credits by a public entity, or a third party acting on behalf and for the benefit of a public entity.
+A "covered renewable energy system," subject to the prevailing wage requirements of Labor Law §220, means a renewable energy system as defined in Public Service Law §66-p with a capacity of greater than 1 megawatt alternating current and which involves the procurement of renewable energy credits by a public entity, or a third party acting on behalf and for the benefit of a public entity.

-Specifically excluded from coverage under section 224-d is construction work performed under a pre-hire collective bargaining agreement between an owner or contractor and a bona fide building and construction trade labor organization which has established itself, and/or its affiliates, as the collective bargaining representative for all persons who will perform work on such a project, and which provides that only contractors and subcontractors who sign a pre-negotiated agreement with the labor organization can perform work on such a project, or construction work performed under a labor peace agreement, project labor agreement, or any other construction work performed under an enforceable agreement between an owner or contractor and a bona fide building and construction trade labor organization.
+Specifically excluded from coverage under §224-d is construction work performed under a pre-hire collective bargaining agreement between an owner or contractor and a bona fide building and construction trade labor organization which has established itself, and/or its affiliates, as the collective bargaining representative for all persons who will perform work on such a project, and which provides that only contractors and subcontractors who sign a pre-negotiated agreement with the labor organization can perform work on such a project, or construction work performed under a labor peace agreement, project labor agreement, or any other construction work performed under an enforceable agreement between an owner or contractor and a bona fide building and construction trade labor organization.

-On July 5, 2022, section 224-d was amended (S8648/A9598) to change the definition of a covered renewable energy system to a renewable energy system as defined in section 66-p of the Public Service Law with a capacity of one or more megawatts alternating current and which involves the procurement of renewable energy credits by a public entity, or a third party acting on behalf and for the benefit of a public entity; or any "thermal energy network" as defined by subdivision twenty-nine of section 2 of the Public Service Law.
+On July 5, 2022, §224-d was amended (S8648/A9598) to change the definition of a covered renewable energy system to a renewable energy system as defined in Public Service Law §66-p with a capacity of 1 or more megawatts alternating current and which involves the procurement of renewable energy credits by a public entity, or a third party acting on behalf and for the benefit of a public entity; or any "thermal energy network" as defined Public Service Law §2(29).

-Prior to the enactment of section 224-d, certain renewable energy system projects that entered into an agreement with NYSERDA for the purchase of renewable energy credits were made to require the payment of prevailing wages pursuant to NYSERDA procurement policy.
-These prevailing wage requirements mandated by NYSERDA on projects solicited prior to the effective date of 224-d are contractual requirements between the developer and NYSERDA.
+Prior to the enactment of §224-d, certain renewable energy system projects that entered into an agreement with NYSERDA for the purchase of renewable energy credits required the payment of prevailing wages pursuant to NYSERDA procurement policy.
+These prevailing wage requirements mandated by NYSERDA on projects solicited prior to the effective date of §224-d are contractual requirements between the developer and NYSERDA.
 The New York State Department of Labor lacks jurisdiction to enforce the provisions of Article 8 on any such project prior to the law's effective date.

-To avoid imposing unanticipated costs on contractors and developers, the Bureau of Public Work shall enforce the provisions of section 224-d and prevailing wage requirements of Article 8 on all covered renewable energy system projects, with a capacity of more than five megawatts, that were awarded a contract from an advertisement or a solicitation or a request for proposal, invitation for bid, or solicitation of proposal, or any other method provided for by law or regulation for soliciting a response from offerors intended to result in a contract that is issued on or after October 1, 2021.
+To avoid imposing unanticipated costs on contractors and developers, the Bureau of Prevailing Wage shall enforce the provisions of §224-d and prevailing wage requirements of Article 8 on all covered renewable energy system projects, with a capacity of more than 5 megawatts, that were awarded a contract from an advertisement or solicitation or request for proposal, invitation for bid, or solicitation of proposal, or any other method provided for by law or regulation for soliciting a response from offerors intended to result in a contract that is issued on or after October 1, 2021.

-Likewise, the Bureau of Public Work shall enforce the provisions of section 224-d and prevailing wage requirements of Article 8 on all covered renewable energy system projects, with a capacity of one or more megawatts or which are thermal energy networks, that were awarded a contract from an advertisement or a solicitation or a request for proposal, invitation for bid, or solicitation of proposal, or any other method provided for by law or regulation for soliciting a response from offerors intended to result in a contract that is issued on or after July 5, 2022.
+Likewise, the Bureau of Prevailing Wage shall enforce the provisions of §224-d and prevailing wage requirements of Article 8 on all covered renewable energy system projects, with a capacity of 1 or more megawatts or which are thermal energy networks, that were awarded a contract from an advertisement or solicitation or request for proposal, invitation for bid, or solicitation of proposal, or any other method provided for by law or regulation for soliciting a response from offerors intended to result in a contract that is issued on or after July 5, 2022.